What is Graduation?

 Graduation Paves a Pathway

 Watch our video on how Graduation paves a pathway out of extreme poverty.

-At BRAC, we recognise that ending extreme poverty must start with the poorest, referred to as the ultra-poor.
-They are the lowest earning and most vulnerable subset of the extreme poor living on less than $1.90/day.
+At BRAC, we recognise that ending extreme poverty must start with the poorest people, referred to as people living in ultra-poverty.
+They are the lowest earning and most vulnerable subset of people in extreme poverty, living on less than $1.90/day.

 But extreme poverty is more than just the lack of income and consumption – it is the denial of basic freedoms and human dignity.
-The ultra-poor often suffer from interrelated, chronic deprivations, including hunger and malnutrition, poor health, limited education and marginalisation or exclusion.
+People in ultra-poverty often suffer from interrelated, chronic deprivations, including hunger and malnutrition, poor health, limited education and marginalisation or exclusion.
 Women and girls in particular face distinct challenges.
-The ultra-poor often face discrimination, marginalization or exclusion, and typically lack the skills, tools and resources to cope with economic setbacks, natural disasters or illnesses.
+People in ultra-poverty often face discrimination, marginalization or exclusion, and typically lack the skills, tools and resources to cope with economic setbacks, natural disasters or illnesses.

-Looking ahead, future projections suggest that the ultra-poor will be highly concentrated in Sub-Saharan Africa, especially in fragile and conflict-affected states.
+Looking ahead, future projections suggest that people in ultra-poverty will be highly concentrated in Sub-Saharan Africa, especially in fragile and conflict-affected states.
 Additionally, the effects of climate change will pull millions of households below the poverty line.
-These challenges will continue to shape the profile of the ultra-poor and global efforts towards ending extreme poverty.
+These challenges will continue to shape the profile of ultra-poverty and global efforts towards ending extreme poverty.

 Watch our video on two ultra poor women and their story of courage in overcoming poverty.

 (For a full selection of stories from Bangladesh and Kenya, please click here.)

 BRAC’s Graduation Approach